dcraver2005/outage-prediction-ml/README.md

 ## Introduction

 Power outages affect millions of Americans each year, causing economic disruption, public safety concerns, and reduced quality of life.
 While some outages are resolved within minutes, others can stretch on for days—or even weeks.
 Understanding what causes these prolonged outages is crucial for utilities planning infrastructure improvements and emergency response teams preparing for disasters.

+According to the Department of Energy, a “major outage” is one that affects at least 50,000 customers or results in an unexpected loss of 300 megawatts or more.
+The dataset used in this project comes from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure.

 **Research Question:** Which causes lead to the longest outages, and can we predict whether an outage will be long?